anne-pm/Favorite-WordPress-5.6-Templates-from-2020/README.md

 ---

-These templates should at least work with Wordpress Version 5.6 (https://wordpress.org/download/releases/).
+These templates should at least work with WordPress Version 5.6 (https://wordpress.org/download/releases/).

 Sources and Copyright: [WordPress Themes](https://wordpress.org/themes/), template authors or the public.